Glossary of Terms

 Pre-Trial Intervention/Diversion – Non-conviction: A program the defendant is placed in before going to trial.
 If the defendant complies prior to trial time, the trial will not be held for the charge and the defendant is not convicted.

-Primary specimen: In drug testing, the urine specimen bottle that is opened and tested by a first laboratory to determine whether the employee has a drug or drug metabolite in his or her system; and for the purpose of validity testing.
+Primary specimen: In drug testing, the urine specimen bottle that is opened and tested by a first laboratory to determine whether the employee has a drug or drug metabolite in his or her system and is used for the purpose of validity testing.
 The primary specimen is distinguished from the split specimen, defined in this section.

 Process Other – Non-conviction: Defendant was not charged on this count due to being charged for another count.

 Probation: Relief of all or part of a confinement sentence on the promise of proper conduct.

 Quash: To nullify, void or declare invalid.

 Quid Pro Quo: Latin, meaning “what for what” or “something for something.”
 The concept of getting something of value in return for giving something of value.